davidtay/magento-develop/README.md

 project has started and that Nginx Proxy, base PHP, MySQL and Redis are running.

 Copy either the m1 or m2 folder to your project folder.
-Configure your container names, php version and virtual host in the `.env` file:
+Configure your container names, PHP version and virtual host in the `.env` file:

 ```
 cp m2 mysite